mkellsy/homebridge-cliffside/README.md

 This will print all button names and IDs.
 These are the IDs that will be used in lambdas, for the `button` field.

 ## Configuration
 This plugin doesn't require any configuration other than the platform to work.
-The default is to expose remotes, keypads and sensors.
+The default is to expose remotes, keypads, and sensors for LEAP connections, and fans, lights, and sensors for Big Ass Fan connections.

 ```json
 {